GaureshKapoor/GaureshKapoor/README.md

 # Hi there, I'm Gauresh Kapoor 👋

-AI, data, product, and engineering.
+AI, data, product, and business.
 Equal parts engineer and operator.

 ## About Me